 Let me show you my surprisingly simple method to effectively clean your wood floors.
 All the floors in our 1910 home are wood and I use this method to clean them all the time.

 This post contains affiliate links, which means I make a small commission at no extra cost to you.

 All you need to clean any wood floor

 All you need is a wooden scrubber, a bucket, and a cleaning cloth.
 Really!
 That’s all!

 Those scrubbers have been around for a long time.
 Because they work.
 They have stiff bristles.
 Obviously, I like the natural bristles.
 Generations ago, they were used to scrub wood floors.
-Often, people would be on their knees working the floor one section at a time.
-That is why I have a scrub brush with a long wooden broom stick.
+Often, people would be on their knees cleaning the wood floor one section at a time.
+That is why I have a scrub brush with a long wooden broomstick.

 Next, you need a bucket or pail.
 There are many inexpensive plastic ones around.
 I like to invest in beautiful things that will last.
 Therefore, I have an enamel pail.
 I love the white color, the size, and how hefty it feels.

-Lastly, you need a cleaning cloth.
-Obviously, you could use anything here.
+Lastly, you need a cleaning cloth to clean your wood floor.
+Of course, you could use anything here.
 An old towel, for example.
 I am sure microfiber would work, too.
 Or any rag that you have sitting around (think re-purposing).